 Why We Don't Need Grill Marks, and Why You Should Flip Often

-All the grocery ads, all the restaurant ads, all the grill ads show beautiful steaks and burgers with cross hatched grill marks.
-Restaurants can buy premarked chicken that they can microwave and serve, and cooking mags and cookbooks teach readers how to get great grill marks.
+All the grocery store advertisements, all the restaurant ads, all the grill ads show beautiful steaks and burgers with cross hatched grill marks.
+Restaurants can even buy chicken premarked with grill marks that they can microwave and serve, and cooking mags and cookbooks teach readers how to get great grill marks.

 Look at the three ribeyes on this page.
 Doesn't ribeye #1 create a Pavlovian response?
 Yes, that's what grill marks do.
 But I'm here to tell you, ribeye #2 will taste a lot better.

 Why grill marks are overrated (most of the time)